 \chapter{Zhelobenko type operators for q-W--algebras}

-In this chapter we define a quantum analogue $\Pi^q$ of the operator $\Pi$ and apply it to describe q-W--algebras.
-Observe that the operator $\Pi$ is defined using the conjugation action and operators of multiplication by the functions $G_p$ in the space $\mathbb{C}[N_-ZsM_-]$.
+In this chapter we define a quantum analogue $\Pi_c^q$ of the operator $\Pi_c$ and apply it to describe q-W--algebras.
+Observe that the operator $\Pi$ is defined using the conjugation action and operators of multiplication by the functions $\varphi_{jk}$.
 The conjugation action has a natural quantum group analogue, the adjoint action.
-But multiplication by functions in $\mathbb{C}[G]$ is quite far from the multiplication in the algebra $\mathbb{C}_{\mathcal{B}}[G_*]$ which is used in the definition of q-W--algebras.
-However, using isomorphism (\ref{gg*}) of Ad--modules $\mathbb{C}_{\mathcal{B}}[G_*]$ and $\mathbb{C}_{\mathcal{B}}[G]$ we can try to describe q-W--algebras in terms of the space $\mathbb{C}_{\mathcal{B}}[G]$ multiplication in which is more closely related to that of $\mathbb{C}[G]$.
-Therefore it is natural to expect that a quantum analogue of the operator $\Pi$, if it exists at all, should be defined in terms of the adjoint action and of operators of multiplication in $\mathbb{C}_{\mathcal{B}}[G]$ using appropriate quantum analogues of formulas (\ref{Apc}), (\ref{Pip}) and (\ref{Pi1}).
+But multiplication by functions in $\mathbb{C}[G]$ is quite far from the multiplication in the algebra $\mathbb{C}_{\mathcal{B}}^s[G_*]$ which is used in the definition of q-W--algebras.
+However, using isomorphism (\ref{gg*}) of ${\rm Ad}_s$--modules $\mathbb{C}_{\mathcal{B}}^s[G_*]$ and $\mathbb{C}_{\mathcal{B}}^s[G]$ we can try to describe q-W--algebras in terms of the algebra $\mathbb{C}_{\mathcal{B}}^s[G]$ multiplication in which is more closely related to that of $\mathbb{C}[G]$.
+Therefore it is natural to expect that a quantum analogue of the operator $\Pi_c$, if it exists at all, should be defined in terms of the adjoint action and of operators of multiplication in $\mathbb{C}_{\mathcal{B}}^s[G]$ using appropriate quantum analogues of formulas (\ref{Pip}) and (\ref{pic}).
 We shall see that this conjecture is almost correct.
-In fact $\mathbb{C}_{\mathcal{B}}[G]$ should be replaced with a certain localization.
-More precisely, recall that the operator $\Pi$ is defined using the functions $G_p$ given by (\ref{Apc}).
-Natural analogues of matrix elements which appear in formula (\ref{Apc}) can be defined in the algebra $\mathbb{C}_{\mathcal{B}}[G]$.
-But formula (\ref{Apc}) contains some artificial denominators which are canceled in the formula for $\Pi$ (see Remark \ref{dencanc}).
-It turns out that in the quantum case formulas similar to (\ref{Apc}) make sense but the denominators in them are not canceled in the formula for $\Pi^q$, and we are forced to replace $\mathbb{C}_{\mathcal{B}}[G]$ with a localization containing all such denominators.
+In fact, $\mathbb{C}_{\mathcal{B}}^s[G]$ should be replaced with a certain localization.
+More precisely, recall that the operator $\Pi_c$ is defined using the functions $\varphi_{jk}$ given by (\ref{Apc}).
+Natural analogues of matrix elements which appear in formula (\ref{Apc}) can be defined.
+But formula (\ref{Apc}) contains some artificial denominators zeroes of which do not correspond to any singularities of the functions $\varphi_{jk}$, which are in fact regular, in the formula for $\Pi_c$.
+It turns out that in the quantum case formulas similar to (\ref{Apc}) make sense but the denominators in them are not canceled in the formula for $\Pi_c^q$, and we are forced to use localizations containing all such denominators.
 This will also force us to replace the algebra $W_{\mathcal{B}}^s(G)$ with a certain localization $W_{\mathcal{B}}^{s,loc}(G)$ of it.